 What is this screen for?
 The Lane Total for lane events is set here.
 This screen allows you to define what you want Lane Total to be within a lane.
 You can choose what detection points you want to start at (START TOTAL) and stop at (STOP TOTAL).
 Then, at each detection point, you can choose when this time begins (START AT) and ends (STOP AT), i.e., at "Arrival" time, or "Departure" time.

-Queue times can be included or excluded in Lane Total by selecting YES/NO from the IGNORE QUEUE drop-down list.
-Two, Lane Totals are available, which can be two separate event totals within the same lane, or the same event total if two lanes are used.
+Two, Lane Totals are available, which can be two separate event totals within the same lane of a Single-Lane configuration, or the same event total for each lane if two lanes are used.